Do people really dance to swing music?

 1. Yes, people do dance to swing music - if you get a band who know what they are doing!

 If you want a swing band at your wedding, it’s vital you pick a band who know what they are doing and can pick the right swing music to get people dancing.

-We have a vintage line-up, the Down for the Count Swing Orchestra, who amongst other things perform at specialised swing dance events.
-However, we've also developed a set list of swing music which everyone loves to dance to, whether you're an experienced swing dancer or not.
+We have a vintage line-up, Down for the Count, who amongst other things perform at specialised swing dance events.
+However, we've also developed a more accessible set list of swing music which everyone loves to dance to, whether you're an experienced swing dancer or not.

 Also, people love dancing to a 1920s Charleston groove with its classic “two step” rhythm.
 Our version of I Wanna Be Like You is great for this style of dancing.
 Here’s our live performance of the song: